bence-szalai/datasci-phd-course/README.md

 - Short introduction from everybody
 - R and RStudio download and setup
 - Getting started with R and RStudio
-- Discussing *your own* data and analysis plans

 ### R and RStudio installation